What Are the Most Common Airbag Injuries?

 Preventing Airbag Injuries

-When you take into consideration how severely an airbag can effect one’s body, having some information about ways to prevent such dreadful consequences can bring comfort.
-You should also know that frontal airbags are 14% effective at saving your life in the event of an accident.
+When you take into consideration how severely an airbag can affect one’s body, having some information about ways to prevent such dreadful consequences can bring comfort.
+You should also know that frontal airbags are 14 percent effective at saving your life in the event of a collision.

 One of the first rules of the road is making sure you and your passengers wear your seat belt.
-Over 80% of those who have been killed by an airbag (1990 – 2008) were not wearing a safety belt.
-Use the other tips below to lessen your likelihood of being severely injured.
+Over 80 percent of individuals who have been killed by an airbag from 1990 to 2008 were not wearing a safety belt.
+We’ve listed several other tips below that can help lessen your likelihood of being severely injured.